-Release date Firmware version Order code for "Firmware version" Firmware Changes Documentation type Documentation 12.2015 01.00.zz Option 68 Original firmware Operating Instructions
+Release date Firmware version Order code for "Firmware version" Firmware Changes Documentation type Documentation 12.2015 01.00.zz Option 68 Original firmware Operating Instructions BA01425D/06/EN/01.15

-- It is possible to flash the firmware to the current version using the service interface. - For the compatibility of the firmware version with the installed device description files and operating tools, observe the information about the device in the "Manufacturer's information" document. - The manufacturer's information is available: - In the Download Area of the Endress+Hauser web site: www.endress.com \rightarrow Downloads - Specify the following details: - Product root, e.g. 8E1B The product root is the first part of the order code: see the nameplate on the device. - Text search: Manufacturer's information - Media type: Documentation Technical Documentation
+- It is possible to flash the firmware to the current version using the service interface. - For the compatibility of the firmware version with the installed device description files and operating tools, observe the information about the device in the "Manufacturer's information" document. - The manufacturer's information is available: - $\blacksquare$ In the Download Area of the Endress+Hauser web site: www.endress.com $\Rightarrow$ Downloads - Specify the following details: - Text search: Manufacturer's information - Media type: Documentation Technical Documentation